 Because it assumes that all generating units and firms are paid the same price for all deliveries of electricity during a given hour, the Commission’s methodology need not yield prices that are just and reasonable for consumers.
 Only the highest heat rate unit owner in that hour is receiving a price that only recovers that unit’s production costs.
 All other lower heat rate units receive revenues in excess of their costs of production.

 Applying the Commission’s benchmark price methodology to the natural gas prices in the western US and California for the period June 2000 to June 2001 yields allowed electricity generation revenues for many firms that are vastly in excess of the total cost of producing the electricity sold over this time period.
 Moreover, the Commission’s benchmark price methodology does not bound the return to capital that any firm serving the western US electricity market can earn over this time period.
 For this reason, there is no guarantee that these benchmark prices are just and reasonable for consumers.

+Nevertheless, other methodologies can be used to calculate refunds provided that total costs are within the zone of reasonableness.
+Moreover it may be appropriate, due to the nexus between the California and the Pacific Northwest wholesale markets that substantially the same methodology be used in this proceeding that is ultimately used in the California proceeding in EL00-95.

 Please explain how these very high firm-level rates of return can occur under the Commission’s benchmark price methodology?